-The intelligence testing probe is assessed in Psy 725: Intelligence Testing and Psychometrics.
-It assesses on the student's ability to correctly administer and score a key intelligence test: the Wechsler Adult Intelligence Scale.
+The intelligence testing probe is assessed in PSY 725: Intelligence Testing and Psychometrics.
+It assesses the student's ability to correctly administer and score a key intelligence test: the Wechsler Adult Intelligence Scale.
 Students must be available to perform a demonstration of the current version of the WAIS administration at times specified by the course instructor.
 The instructor may elect to have students submit a videotaped administration of these tests.
-Students are responsible for having appropriate volunteers available for the testing.
-This is a mastery based probe.
-All students must demonstrate a 90% success rate to pass.
+Students are expected to follow instructor instructions regarding obtaining a volunteer for testing.
+This is a mastery based probe; all students must demonstrate a 90% success rate to pass.